lskatz/lyve-SET/docs/TIPS.md

 Unfortunately if you are not on a cluster, then Lyve-SET will only work on a single node.
 Here are some ways of using xargs to speed up certain steps of Lyve-SET.
 Incorporating these changes or something similar is on my todo list but for now it is easier to post them.

-###Making pileups
+### Making pileups

 In the case where you want to generate all the pileups on one node using SNAP using 24 cores

     ls reads/*.fastq.gz | xargs -n 1 -I {} basename {} | xargs -P 24 -n 1 -I {} launch_smalt.pl -f reads/{} -b bam/{}-2010EL-1786.sorted.bam -t tmp -r reference/2010EL-1786.fasta --numcpus 1

-###Calling SNPs
+### Calling SNPs

 In the case where you have all pileups finished and want to call SNPs on a single node.
 This example uses 24 cpus.
-At the end of this example, you'll still need to sort the VCF files (`vcf-sort`), compress them with `bgzip`, and index them with `tabix`.
+At the end of this example, you will still need to sort the VCF files (`vcf-sort`), compress them with `bgzip`, and index them with `tabix`.

     # Call SNPs into vcf file
     ls bam/*.sorted.bam | xargs -n 1 -I {} basename {} .sorted.bam | xargs -P 24 -n 1 -I {} sh -c "/home/lkatz/bin/Lyve-SET/scripts/launch_varscan.pl bam/{}.sorted.bam --tempdir tmp --reference reference/2010EL-1786.fasta --altfreq 0.75 --coverage 10 > vcf/{}.vcf"
     # sort/compress/index
     cd vcf;
     ls *.vcf| xargs -I {} -P 24 -n 1 sh -c "vcf-sort < {} > {}.tmp && mv -v {}.tmp {} && bgzip {} && tabix {}.gz"

+## Counting SNPs

+### SNP counting

+How many sites are in the Lyve-SET analysis?
+Count the number of lines in `out.snpmatrix.tsv`.
+Subtract 1 for the header.

+How many SNPs are in the Lyve-SET analysis?
+Count the number of lines in `out.filteredMatrix.tsv`.
+Subtract 1 for the header.

+I want to count the number of sites as defined as X.  Use `out.snpmatrix.tsv` and `filterMatrix.pl` to filter it your way.
+If you are an advanced user, you can use `bcftools query` on `out.pooled.vcf.gz`.

 Other manual steps in Lyve-SET
 -------------------------------------------------